neelyv/victorianeely.com/_posts/2022-07-02-jekyll-blank-site.md

 3. To install a Gemfile in your website directory, in a terminal or command line window, enter `bundle init`.
 This will create your Gemfile for you.
 4. To add Jekyll as a dependency, enter `bundle add jekyll`.
 5. <strong>If you are using Ruby version 3.0.0 or higher:</strong> Add webrick to your dependencies with the command `bundle add webrick`.
 Otherwise, skip to the next step.
-6. To serve your website locally, enter `bundle exec jekyll serve`
+6. To serve your website locally, enter `bundle exec jekyll serve`.
 7. Go to your website at <code>http://localhost:4000/</code>.